 The First 3 Letters of Funeral are FUN

 Which is why my husband's uncle requested door prizes for his funeral.
 (They were a big hit.)
 If you're asked to wear Red (like at Jim Henson's funeral), just do it - even if red isn't your color.
-If they requested Hawaiian Skirts, go with it.
+If they requested Hawaiian Shirts, go with it.
 This isn't about you.
 If the deceased didn't want you dressing somberly, then roll with it.
 But only do this when requested.

 Seize the Day

 I know.
 You're thinking, "yeah, I should totally get a funeral-appropriate outfit right after I get on with everything else I need to do."
 Just get it over with now and you won't have to worry about it later.
 These pieces can be mixed and matched for plenty of situations, so they won't be just for funerals.